UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 # dsPIC33CH support

 dsPIC33CH family is the first Microchip *dual core* [16 bits](../pic16b/README.md) MCU.
 The main core have 16 kb of dedicated RAM and the slave core 4 kb with a hardware MSI cache coherency protocol.
-Architecture and peripherals are similar to [dsPIC33CK](../dspic33ck/README.md).
+Architecture and peripherals are similar to [dsPIC33CK](../dspic33ck/README.md), the simple core version.

 A lot of peripherals (UART, Timer...) are not compatible with others dsPIC ranges.
 Full support of drivers may needs additional time.

-This family have variation of flash memory, pin count and CAN FD for 5XX subfamily.
+This family have variations of flash memory, pin count and CAN FD for 5XX subfamily.

 Slave core is marked with final S1.
 Slave core does not have same peripherals.
 They have 4kb of shared ram and 24kb of flash.